lilyyangyn/COMP3297_HOTZONE/hotzone/README.md

 Access HotZone with URL: https://dry-mesa-46974.herokuapp.com/

 ### Notices
 The project currently does not provide user-authentication pages.
 User can use django-admin to login.
+The admin page in production environment use all static assets (css, js, etc.) that used in development by default.

 All data management pages are restricted to login-only.
 Therefore, unauthenticated visitors are redirected to admin login page before they can access their target management page.

 The websie now only provide functionalities related to location management, including view, add and delete.
 For location data returned by GeoData without a nameEN value, name in the search box is used.
+The index page of location is https://dry-mesa-46974.herokuapp.com/records/locations

 ### Deployment
 The project is deployed using heroku, with postgresql as its database.